OST-Observatory/weather_station_website/README.md

 WantedBy=multi-user.target
 ```

-Adjusts the directories and the user name as needed.
+Adjusts the directories and the username as needed.

 ### 3. Start gunicorn and set it up to start at boot